 Everyone is entitled to a funeral service in their own parish church, regardless of whether they ever regularly attended or not.
 In addition, they also have the right to be buried in the churchyard if there is still space.
 Although it is normal for the burial (or interment of cremated remains) to take place after a service in church, your right to burial space will not be affected if you decide to have a humanist or similar funeral – the only criteria is that the service in the churchyard is carried out with respect.
-It is also fine for burials in our churchyard to be carried out by ministers of other denominations (e.g. Roman Catholic or Methodist), in consultation with Fr Jason, if that is what you would prefer.
+It is also fine for burials in our churchyard to be carried out by ministers of other denominations (e.g. Roman Catholic or Methodist), if that is what you would prefer.

 We are very fortunate at Whittington, Weeford and Hints in having space in all three of our churchyards at the moment.
 However, we do have to protect the rights of all those who have an entitlement to a plot and are therefore afraid that we cannot allow burials for people living outside of the parish unless they have regularly worshipped at the church or meet the requirements of our graveyard policy.